bmartindev/google-calendar-time-tracker/README.md

     ![TimeTrackerExample](https://github.com/user-attachments/assets/4310b892-7276-49da-9b68-f5880c894150)

-### Copy the Script
+### Copy the code from GitHub into AppsScript

+1. From this GitHub page, Open the "SyncCalendarToSheet.gs" file in a new tab, and copy all the code
-1. In your Google Sheet, go to Extensions → Apps Script
+3. In your Google Sheet, go to Extensions → Apps Script
+4. Paste into the AppsScript editor
-2. Name your project
+5. Name your AppsScript project anything you like
-3. Create a new project or paste the script code into the editor.
-AAAAAAAAAAAAAAAAAAAAAAAAAAAAAA COPY PASTE

 ### Update the IDs

-1. In the code, find and replace YOUR_GMAIL@gmail.com (line 25) with your gmail.
+1. In the pasted code, find and replace YOUR_GMAIL@gmail.com (line 25) with your gmail.
 Make sure it is the same gmail used with your google calendar
-2. In the code, find and replace Replace YOUR_SPREADSHEET_ID (line 26) with your Google Sheet ID
+2. In the pasted code, find and replace Replace YOUR_SPREADSHEET_ID (line 26) with your Google Sheet ID
   * Get your Google Sheet ID from the URL.
 Open your spreadsheet in a browser, and copy the string of letters and numbers that come after the "/d/" portion of the URL.
 Example:

     ![image](https://github.com/user-attachments/assets/def719d9-3dba-4cdb-bda4-f4de3a67af55)

-### Set a Trigger
+### Add a Trigger

 1. In the Apps Script Editor, click Triggers (alarm clock icon) or go to Project Settings → Triggers
 2. Add Trigger for the function runScriptSafely(), choose Time-driven, and pick an interval (e.g., once per hour)
 3. Authorize the script when prompted, so it can access your Calendar and Spreadsheet